lihaoSDU/ICICS2021/README.md

-1. run DSAN
+1. run run.sh of DSAN
-2. run Fuzzer
+2. run run.sh of Fuzzer